Romanchuk/angular-i18next/README.md

 - Title provider does not resolving as I18NextTitle by default anymore.

-    If you want to resolve Title as I18NextTitle pass 'true' to _forRoot_ method of I18NextModule:
+    If you want to resolve Title as I18NextTitle pass 'localizeTitle: true' to _forRoot_ method of I18NextModule:

-    `I18NextModule.forRoot(true)`
+    `I18NextModule.forRoot({ localizeTitle: true })`

+- Fix [#9](https://github.com/Romanchuk/angular-i18next/issues/9): Error handling is now configurable:
+  1) By default i18next promise will use NativeErrorHandlingStrategy.
+I18Next would be always resolve succesfully.
+Error could be get from 'then' handler parameter.
+  2) You can set StrictErrorHandlingStrategy to reject load promises (init, languageChange, loadNamespaces) on first load fail:

+      `I18NextModule.forRoot({ errorHandlingStrategy: StrictErrorHandlingStrategy })`